wizo06/japanese/docs/language-acquisition.md

 ### 4. Vocabulary

-This guide only teaches grammar.
-It doesn't teach vocabulary.
+My recommendation is to learn vocabulary from the contents that you use as input.
+If you build your vocabulary from the contents that you read/listen to, chances are, that same word will appear again in the future as you keep reading/listening, which in turn makes it easier to remember because of how frequent they appear.
+Not only that, you are learning those words WITH context, which in my opinion, is better and more effective than learning without any context (e.g. memorizing a random list of words that are unrelated to each other.
+This happens a lot in traditional learning environment because the goal is to pass a test).

 For more details on how to learn vocabulary, refer to [TheMoeWay](https://learnjapanese.moe/guide/#vocabulary) and/or [Refold](https://refold.la/roadmap/stage-1/c/vocabulary).
-My recommendation is to learn vocabularies from the contents that you use as input.

 ### 5. Grammar